 Because iPSCs can be made from skin samples or blood of any person, researchers have begun to make cell lines derived from dozens of individuals with ALS.
 One advantage of iPSCs are that they capture a person’s exact genetic material and provide an unlimited supply of cells that can be studied in a dish, which is like person’s own avatar.
 Comparing the motor neurons derived from these cells lines allows them to ask what is common, and what is unique, about each case of ALS, leading to further understanding of the disease process.
 They are also used to correlate patients’ clinical parameters, such as site of onset and severity with any changes in the same patient’s motor neurons.

 Stem cells may also have a role to play in treating the disease.
 The most likely application may be to use stem cells or cells derived from them to deliver growth factors or protective molecules to motor neurons in the spinal cord.
-Clinical trials of such stem cell transplants are in the early stages, but appear to be safe.
+Clinical trials of such stem cell transplants are ongoing, but appear to be safe.
 In addition, transplantation of healthy astrocytes have the potential to be beneficial in supporting motor neurons in the brain and spinal cord.

 While the idea of replacing dying motor neurons with new ones derived from stem cells is appealing, using stem cells as a delivery tool to provide trophic factors to motor neurons is a more realistic and feasible approach.
 The significant challenge to replacing dying motor neurons is making the appropriate connections between muscles and surrounding neurons.